cdapio/cdap/cdap-docs/developers-manual/source/data-exploration/index.rst

 This section covers how you can explore data in CDAP through the use of ad-hoc SQL-like queries.
 Queries can be run over streams and certain types of datasets.

+Note that if you are running a secure cluster, additional :ref:`installation configuration for a secure cluster <>` is required.

 .. |stream-exploration| replace:: **Stream Exploration:**
 .. _stream-exploration: streams.html